 The conclusion follows from the concatenation formula for combinatorial iterated integrals.

 \end{proof}

-\begin{remark} We expect this formula for $N^np$ to extend to arbitrary elements $p\in\Pi((X,M_X);F_a,F_b)$.
-Specifically, one should be able to use the generalized Seifert--van Kampen theorem \cite{Stix:svk} (which holds by descent for unipotent overconvergent isocrystals \cite{Lazda:descent}) to write elements of $\pi^{\rig,\un}_1((X,M_X);F_a,F_b)$ as a concatenation of paths in components and nodal points to which we can apply the above combinatorial formula. \end{remark}
+We expect this formula for $N^np$ to extend to arbitrary elements $p\in\Pi((X,M_X);F_a,F_b)$ by a generalized Seifert--van Kampen theorem \cite{Stix:svk} to decompose elements of $\pi^{\rig,\un}_1((X,M_X);F_a,F_b)$ into paths in components and nodal points.
+We have the following conclusion for proper log curves without punctures: